 C.V.S.
 Knox (photo) and crew perfected servicing even when gusty winds swung the ship on the mooring-out circle.
 A host of adapters – metric to standard, 220v to 110v, different sizes of compressed air fittings – were obtained or created by the Lakehurst team.
 Knox authored an article for Air Services magazine describing the art of pumping in the tonnage of diesel fuel oil while simultaneously adding a corresponding volume of hydrogen to prevent straining the flying-weight structure.
 During one five hour servicing, 8,666 gallons of “Essoheat” were pumped into the keel tanks as 1,100,000 cubic feet of hydrogen, supplied from the Bayway hydrogenation plant via railroad tank cars, was plumbed into the cells.
 The Germans favored ballasting, gassing and fueling via bow connections in the centered tripod mast.

 May 11th’s 0328 departure continued what became a regular rotation of transatlantic passage, each with one, two or three US Navy officers aboard to observe, report, and share crew’s duties – and bunks.
 Newsreels milked the second visit showing the Hindenburg as a plaything of the wind, crews struggling to walk her to the mast and the gentile passengers having to jump onto a wheeled stair cart.
 Yet interest in the routine landings of the rich and famous thereafter waned.
-Rosendahl and Watson, seen in this photo with Captain Lehmann, would make a trip.
+Rosendahl and Watson, seen in this photo with Captain Lehmann, would each make a trip.
 Fulton and Mills would also make a trip each.
 During John M. Thornton’s liaison, over lunch at Hugo Eckener’s table, he was introduced to Miss Helena Marie Leisy.
 Enamored, Thornton announced their engagement the next month.
 (The couple was married that September.)

 Knox’s trip came in July, as he borrowed a second camera to make sure he recorded every detail.
 With a nod to the US ship’s suspected weak tail design, Knox’s report noted, “There seems to be no restrictions on using full rudder and elevator throw in order to effectively control the ship.
 Harsh rudder and elevator angles as stated above are used when necessary.”
 Most observers marveled at the master “sky sailors” riding storms’ rotation for ground speeds approaching 90 mph.
 The seventh arrival’s newsreels touted ZEP SETS SPEED RECORD.
 Yet it was speed with economy of operation Another observer pointed out to an interviewer, “Eating up less than $300 worth of crude oil, they propel across the Atlantic fifty passengers at $400 each and 26,000 pounds of freight at $1 a pound.
 A very tidy sum of money to receive for an average of little more than two day’s work!”